Tierra del Fuego gold rush: Legacy

-During his work in Tierra del Fuego Popper was involved in the killings of native Selk'nam, which came later to be known as the Selk'nam genocide.
+During his work in Tierra del Fuego, Popper was involved in the killings of native Selkʼnam, which came later to be known as the Selkʼnam genocide.

-Around the island gold diggers, sheep herders and "even police" are reported to have assaulted Indian camps to acquire their women.
+Around the island, gold diggers, sheep herders and even police are reported to have assaulted Indian camps to acquire their women.
 This created a shortage of women among Fuegian tribes.
 The capture and control of women in the main island worsened conflicts between rival groups.
 There are also reports of trade of women during deals between men.
 By 1894 Porvenir consisted of five houses, two of them liquor stores and a third one a brothel.

 The Dalmatians involved in the gold rush gradually left mining activities either to return to Dalmatia or Buenos Aires or establish themselves in Punta Arenas.
 The gold rush caused an improvement in the geographical knowledge of the poorly known islands south of Beagle Channel and linked them to Punta Arenas.
-Gold extracted in Isla Grande de Tierra del Fuego generally left the zone without improving much the economy of southernmost South America, but in the case of the gold extracted in from the islands south of Beagle Channel much of it ended up in Punta Arenas where it fueled economic growth.
+Gold extracted in Isla Grande de Tierra del Fuego generally left the zone without improving much the economy of southernmost South America, but in the case of the gold extracted from the islands south of Beagle Channel much of it ended up in Punta Arenas where it fueled economic growth.

+The devastating consequences of the Great Depression in Chile in the labour market led to a revival of gold ming in Cordón Baquedano by Chilote and Croatian pirquineros in the 1930s.